pawn-lang/compiler/readme.md

 - Provide a better development experience for the SA:MP community

 If you find problem, you can [open an issue][issues] and contributors can work on a fix.
-This isn't true of the original compiler that comes with the SA:MP server distribution.
+This isn't true with the original compiler that comes with the SA:MP server distribution.

 There are also new features that enhance the development experience, such as